sphinx-doc/sphinx/doc/config.rst

 .. confval:: html_translator_class

-   A string with the fully-qualified name of a HTML Translator class, that is, a subclass of Sphinx' :class:`~sphinx.htmlwriter.HTMLTranslator`, that is used to translate document trees to HTML.
+   A string with the fully-qualified name of a HTML Translator class, that is, a subclass of Sphinx' :class:`~sphinx.writers.html.HTMLTranslator`, that is used to translate document trees to HTML.
 Default is ``None`` (use the builtin translator).